temenostech/temenos-platform-documentation/docfx_project/home/techguides/components-products.md

  - Then from the available Templates Catalog, select the one that you need in order to check the components.
  - Under Full Template Content, scroll until you see the **components** section.
  - <span style="color:red">**Note:**</span><span style="color:red"> Usually there are at least two **components** sections: one related to T24 and another one refers to Model Bank Database (or other db).
 Depending on the template type, there could be more components, so please make sure you scroll down to check entirely the template in order to add all required components.</span>
- - Is is required to add at least all the mandatory components.
+ - It is required to add at least all the mandatory components.
  - <span style="color:red">In addition to the mandatory components, you will need to add those components you need to test - not related to your selected template.</span>
  - For all added components, make sure you add the related files archive into the artifactory as explained above.